locainin/ExtractTwitterFollowing/README.md

 # ExtractTwitterFollowing
 A script to extract all Twitter handles from the 'Following' page.
 It will output them in a easy format to copy n paste

-# INSTRUCTIONS
+# INSTRUCTIONS:
     1.)
 Make sure you're logged into your Twitter account and on the 'Following' page.
     2.)
 Copy the entire script from the twitterFollowingExtractor.js file.
      - Right-click on the page, select 'Inspect Element', then switch to the 'Console' tab.
     3.)
 Paste the script into the console (where the blinking cursor is) and press 'Enter'.
     4.)
 The script will log all the Twitter handles you're following in the console output.
     5.) wait

 # Warnings and Disclaimers: